 1 Cup Shredded Mexican Cheese Blend

-Preheat oven to 425 degrees.
-To a large casserole dish, ladle about ½ cup Enchilada Sauce.
+Heat oven to 425 degrees.
+To a large casserole dish, ladle a small amount of Enchilada Sauce to coat the bottom of the dish.
 Set aside until ready to use.

-In a large skillet, warm shredded chicken meat with about ¼ cup Enchilada Sauce, just enough to moisten and flavor meat.
+In a large skillet, warm shredded chicken meat with Enchilada Sauce, just enough to moisten and flavor meat.
 (Leftover roast chicken, leftover taco chicken, baked chicken – whatever you have on-hand).

 While chicken warms, thinly slice celery and finely chop onions.
 Add to meat, stir to blend.